-Often a lot of companies who try to work with influencers don’t really take the time to understand about what it is that we actually do and use these type events to find the biggest influencers in the room by swerving the micro influencers and to get their event trending.
-Ice Lolly Holidays Blog at the Beach, was a way for Ice Lolly to show that they have taken the time to understand influencers and that they want to work with influencers big, medium and small, they also made the effort to give the extra training with guest speakers to help influences improve their brands as well as educate us on their brand going forward.
+Often a lot of companies who try to work with influencers don’t really take the time to understand what it is that we actually do and use these type of events to find the biggest influencers in the room by swerving the micro-influencers and to get their event trending.
+Ice Lolly Holidays Blog at the Beach, was a way for Ice Lolly to show that they have taken the time to understand influencers and that they want to work with influencers big, medium and small, they also made the effort to give extra training with guest speakers to help influences improve their brands as well as educate us on their brand going forward.

 The World Cup, Food & Competitions

-Blog At the Beach wasn’t just about learning all day we also had the opportunity to network and make new blogger friends, eat delicious stone baked pizza’s and hot dogs and have free drinks.
+Blog At The Beach wasn’t just about learning all day we also had the opportunity to network and make new blogger friends, eat delicious stone-baked pizza’s and hot dogs and have free drinks.
 But it was also about the competition on and off the pitch not only were we able to support England at the World Cup but we also took part in a number of competitions put on by Ice Lolly throughout the day which included;

 - Searching through a mother truck full of beach balls to find the golden ball to win a holiday.